 2. Where will you sell your product?

 Where will you be selling your product?
 Is location or area important?
-Will you be selling your product in a grocery store, a specialty shop, to restaurants, at a roadside stall or at a farmer’s market?
+Will you be selling your product in a grocery store, a speciality shop, to restaurants, at a roadside stall or at a farmer’s market?
 Will you be selling your product online?
 If so you will need to select suitable packaging to offer protection and minimise spoilage.

 3. What is your marketing strategy?